kejinlu/capimage/README.md

 ##capimage

-A python script that generate resizable image from original image with cap insets for iOS Dev.
+A python script that generates resizable image from original image with cap insets for iOS Dev.